-Combining these three sources of information (our survey, the Ladner surveys, and cantonal information on parliaments for four cantons) we identified 77 communes that had changed the form of their legislative power, mostly abandoning the citizen assembly in favor of introducing a parliament.
+form of their legislative power, mostly abandoning the citizen assembly in favor of introducing a parliament.
 As can be seen from Figure 1, the switcher sample is spread out all over Switzerland.
 Furthermore, there is substantial heterogeneity in the time of institutional change across communes (see online Appendix Figures 1 and 2).

 What were the main reasons for the system change?
-One of the key arguments in favour of introducing a parliament was potentially better representation.
+Historically, the key argument in favor of introducing a parliament was potentially better representation.
 Especially in large communes, turnout in assemblies was very low (often less than 10 percent), which raised concerns about representation.
-Frequently heard arguments against having parliaments were a potentially stronger influence of political parties and lobbyists.
-Since a commune's population size may be a key factor for the decision to adopt a parliament, we control for population size in the regressions.
+More recent attempts to introduce a parliament also mention low assembly turnout as the main weakness of assembly democracy.
+As assembly turnout decreases with commune size (Ladner 2016), a commune's population size may be a key factor for the decision to adopt a parliament.
+We control for population size in the switcher sample analysis.
+A frequent argument against having a parliament was a potentially stronger influence of political parties and lobbyists.